 Although the AODA also sets out standards for transportation, these standards deal mainly with services at the municipal level, and are not included in this document.

 As a public service organization, it is imperative that we provide high-quality, accessible services to Ontarians.

 The customer service standards under the AODA apply to all Ontario organizations (public, private and non-profit) that provide goods or services directly to the public or to other groups.
 The OPS has been required to comply with these standards since January 1, 2010.

 These are the directives and policies that support accessible customer service in the OPS:

 - The Ontario Public Service Accessible Customer Service Policy outlines what the OPS must do to comply with the Accessible Standards for Customer Service Regulation and what our customers may expect from us.
-Updated in January 2014, the policy also reflects information and communication obligations under the Integrated Accessibility Standards Regulation (IASR) that impact on customer service.
-The OPS strives at all times to provide goods and services in a way that respects the dignity and independence of persons with disabilities.
+Updated in January 2014, the policy also reflects information and communication obligations under the Integrated Accessibility Standards Regulation (IASR) that impact customer service.
+The OPS strives to provide goods and services in a way that respects the dignity and independence of persons with disabilities.
 Customers with disabilities must receive accessible goods and services with the same quality and timeliness as others.

 Information and Communications